 Dartmouth: Polar Bear Swim

 What helps with studying for classes?
 Well, according to the students at Dartmouth—jumping into a freezing pond.
-A tradition over two decades old, the Polar Bear Swim sees students (and sometimes professors) jumping two-by-two into Occam’s Pond.
-Since the pond is indeed frozen over, a square has to be cut out of the ice to access the water.
+A tradition over two decades old, the Polar Bear Swim sees students (and also sometimes professors) jumping two-by-two into Occam’s Pond.
+Someone cuts a square through the frozen-over pond to access the water below.

 Middlebury College: Winter Carnival

 Bonfires, fireworks, ski races, concerts, movies, winter sports, snow-sculpture competitions, a human sled-dog race, and a hot chocolate bar, are just a few of the highlights of this festival.
-There are also highly anticipated Ice Shows, and everything is topped off with a Winter Carnival Ball.
+Students also highly anticipate the Ice Shows, and a Winter Carnival Ball tops everything off.

 Virginia Tech: The Corps. vs Civilian Snowball Fight